 One (1) 15-meter by 20-meter reinforced concrete beach ramp

-Tandayag Port is accessible only to small vessels going to and coming from Bato, Samboan in Cebu island.
-This port also serves as an alternate pier for docking of small vessels in case Dumaguete Port is not Operational.
+Tandayag Port is accessible only to small vessels going to and coming from Bato, Samboan in Cebu Province.
+This port also serves as an alternate pier for docking of small vessels in case Dumaguete Port is not operational.
 To view ferry schedule, you may click the link below:

-TMO Larena - Is the main entry point to the province of Siquijor.
-It can accomodate ships of up to 1000 gross ton.
-Passenger terminal was built to complement the Roll-on Roll-off Transport System.
-Fast craft, motor bancas and RORO ferry boats plies Dumaguete on a daily basis.
-There are also ferry boat trip to and from Cebu, Tagbilaran, Plaridel and Iligan on a weekly basis.
+TMO Larena– Is the main entry point to the province of Siquijor.
+It can accommodate ships of up to 1000 gross tonnage.
+A Passenger Terminal Building (PTB) was built to complement the Roll-on Roll-off transport system, fast craft and ferry boats now plies directly to and from Dumaguete or Bohol on a regular basis.
+There are also ferry boat trip connecting Cebu, and Plaridel in Iligan on a weekly basis.

 Other National/Municipal Port: